fal-works/sneaker/README.md

   (a < b) => false

 TestCase____Main::caseB2____________________________________________________________________________
-[TEST]   Description: This should fail and throw anything.
+[TEST]   Description: This should fail and raise an exception.

 TestCase____Main::caseC1____________________________________________________________________________
 [TEST]   Description: This prints "AAA".